 - Learning tools to have courageous, sometimes uncomfortable conversations

-- How microaggressions lead to macro impact, and how to improve this pattern
+- How micro-aggressions lead to macro struggles, and how to improve this pattern

-While some of these training topics are familiar to people even before our training sessions, attendee feedback has proven to us that there is always something valuable to learn.
+While some of these topics are familiar to people even before starting with a coach, survey feedback has proven to us that there is always something valuable to learn.
 And when an entire organization is learning at the same time, companies see big strides in their efforts to operationalize equity.

-To any organizations or individual changemakers advancing this important work, we commend you for taking action.
+To any organizations or individual changemakers advancing the important work in this space, we commend you for taking action.
 The time is now to embrace new (and often overdue) practices that serve to support a wider breadth of individuals.

-How are you and/or your company operationalizing change?
+We’re curious to know—how are you and/or your company operationalizing equity?
 At a)plan, even as a company that specializes in this work, the learning never stops.
 Whether you have some awesome ideas or are looking for some yourself, please don’t hesitate to get in touch.